To the Members

-The Company prepared a comprehensive document on Internal Financial Controls (IFC) inline with the requirement under the Companies Act 2013 which included Entity LevelControls (ELC) Efficiency Controls Risk Controls Fraud Preventative ControlsInformation Technology General Controls (ITGC) and Internal Controls on FinancialReporting (ICFR).
+The Company has prepared a comprehensive document on Internal Financial Controls (IFC)in line with the requirements under the Companies Act 2013 which included Entity LevelControls (ELC) Efficiency Controls Risk Controls Fraud Preventative ControlsInformation Technology General Controls (ITGC) and Internal Controls on FinancialReporting (ICFR).
 A brief note on IFC including ICFR is enclosed to this Report as AnnexureA.

 The Risk Management Committee monitors the Risk management practices of the Company.The Committee meets periodically and reviews the potential risks associated with theCompany's business and discusses steps taken by the management to mitigate the same.

 The Board of Directors reviewed the risk assessment and procedures adopted by theCompany for risk control and management and is of the opinion that there are no riskswhich may threaten the existence of the Company.